August De Boodt: Minister (1950–1952)

-In 1950, he was Minister of Reconstruction in the homogeneous CVP – Government Joseph Pholien (August 1950 – January 1952), which until came about after the settlement of the Royal Question.
-He came into the government strengthen the group of more Flemish Sentient politicians (André Dequae, Geeraard Van Den Daele, Paul Willem Segers, Albert Coppé), to the great displeasure To meet the Flemish side of such settlement.
+In 1950, he was Minister of Reconstruction in the homogeneous CVP Government of Joseph Pholien (August 1950 – January 1952), which came to power after the settlement of the Royal Question.
+He joined the government to strengthen the group of Flemish-oriented politicians (André Dequae, Geeraard Van Den Daele, Paul Willem Segers, Albert Coppé), in response to the Flemish side of the settlement.

 These Ministers, a few days after their appointment, participated in the annual IJzerbedevaart.
 On the eve of that pilgrimage wrote De Boodt the sum of 1 million francs in his budget for reconstruction of the dynamited tower, today, the IJzertoren is still a symbol of Flemish nationalism and a symbol to remember the cruelties that happen during wars, thus a symbol of peace.

 De Boodt's name is engraved on the tower, for his national contributions and bringing his country justice during a time of chaos.
 He is Freeman of Tessenderlo, a descendant of Anselmus de Boodt.